ROBMYERS1856/University-of-Minnesota-/Week 11 Network Security/Firewalls and Network Security.md

 - What is the status of `http`, `https`, `smtp` and `pop3`?

-to check the staus of HTTP, HTTPS, SMTP, and POP3:
+    - To check the staus of HTTP, HTTPS, SMTP, and POP3, use command:

     * sudo firewall-cmd --list-all